-This Scare-crow was set up at the outer Side of the Village, and when I came near to it, there were sixteen or seventeen Creatures, whether Men or Women, I could not tell, for they make no Distinction by their Habits, either of Body or Head : These lay all flat on the Ground, round this formidable Block of shapeless Wood: I saw no Motion among them any more than if they had been all Logs of Wood like the Idol, and at first, really thought they had been so; but when I came a little nearer, they started up upon their Feet, and raised a howling Cry, as if it had been so many deep-mouthed Hounds, and walked away as if they were displeas'd at our disturbing them : A little way off from the Idol, and at the Door of that Tent or Hut. made all of Sheep-Skins and Cow-Skins, dried, stood three Butchers.
-I thought they were such; when I came nearer to them, I found they had long Knives in their Hands, and in the middle of the Tent appear'd three Sheep killed, and one young Bullock or Steer : These it seems, were Sacrifices to that senseless Log of an Idol, and these three Men, Priests belonging to it; and the seventeen prostrated Wretches were the People who brought the Offering, and were making their Prayers to that Stock.
+This scarecrow was set up at the outer side of the village; and when I came near to it, there were sixteen or seventeen creatures-whether men or women I could not tell, for they made no distinction by their habits-all lying flat upon the ground round this formidable block of shapeless wood; I saw no motion among them, any more than if they had been all logs of wood, like the idol, and at first I really thought they had been so; but when I came a little nearer, they started up upon their feet, and raised a howling cry, as if it had been so many deepmouthed hounds, and walked away, as if they were displeased at our disturbing them.
+A little way off from the idol, and at the door of a tent or hut, made all of sheep-skins and cow-skins dried, stood three butchers-I thought they were such when I came nearer to them, for I found they had long knives in their hands; and in the middle of the tent appeared three sheep killed, and one young bullock, or steer.
+These, it seems, were sacrifices to that senseless log of an idol; the three men were priests belonging to it, and the seventeen prostrated wretches were the people who brought the offering, and were making their prayers to that stock.

-I confess I was more moved at their Stupidity and brutish Worship of a Hobgoblin, than ever I was at anything in my Life; to see God's most glorious and best Creature, to whom he had granted so many Advantages, even by Creation, above the rest of the Works of his Hands, vested with a reasonable Soul, and that Soul adorn'd with Faculties and Capacities, adapted both to honour his Maker, and be honour'd by him, sunk and degenerated to a Degree so more than stupid, as to prostrate itself to a frightful Nothing, a mere imaginary Object dressed up by themselves, and made terrible to themselves by their own Contrivance; adorn'd only with Clouts and Rags; and that this should be the Effect of mere Ignorance, wrought up into hellish Devotion by the Devil himself; who envying (to his Maker) the Homage and Adoration of his Creatures, had deluded them into such gross, surfeiting, sordid, and brutish things, as one would think should shock Nature itself.
+I confess I was more moved at their stupidity and brutish worship of a hobgoblin than ever I was at anything in my life,-to see God's most glorious and best creature, to whom He had granted so many advantages, even by creation, above the rest of the works of His hands, vested with a reasonable soul, and that soul adorned with faculties and capacities adapted both to honour his Maker and to be honoured by Him, sunk and degenerated to a degree so very stupid as to prostrate itself to a frightful nothing, a mere imaginary object dressed up by themselves and made terrible to themselves by their own contrivance, adorned only with clouts and rags,-and that this should be the effect of mere ignorance, wrought up into hellish devotion by the devil himself, who, envying his Maker the homage and adoration of His creatures, had deluded them into such sordid and brutish things as one would think would shock Nature itself !

-But what signify'd all the Astonishment and Reflection of Thoughts? thus it was, and I saw it before my Eyes, and there was no room to wonder at it, or think it impossible; all my Admiration turned to Rage, and I rid up to the Image, or Monster, call it what you will, and with my Sword cut the Bonnet that was on its Head in two in the middle, so that it hung down by one of the Horns; and one of our Men that was with me took hold of the Sheep-Skin that cover'd it, and pulled at it, when behold a most hideous Outcry and Howling run through the Village, and two or three hundred People came about my Ears, so that I was glad to scour for it; for we saw some had Bows and Arrows; but I resolv'd from that moment to visit them again.
+But what signified all the astonishment and reflection of thoughts?
+And thus it was, and I saw it before my eyes, and there was no room to wonder at it, or think it impossible; all my admiration turned to rage, and I rode up to the image or monster-call it what you will-and with my sword made a stroke at the bonnet that was on its head, and cut it in two; and one of our men that was with me took hold of the sheep-skin that covered it, and pulled at it, when, behold, a most hideous outcry and howling ran through the village, and two or three hundred people came about my ears, so that I was glad to scour for it, for we saw some had some bows and arrows; but I resolved from that moment to visit them again.